-The first day of the month is always the perfect time to restart your engine and get back into writing.
+It’s the perfect time to restart your engine and get back into writing.
 Here, I offer up a 12-day plan of simple writing exercises to help you keep your creative juices flowing without eating up too much of your time.
-Follow this plan and by halfway through the month, you’ll not only be impressed with what you’ve accomplished, but you may also have something worth publishing.
+Follow this plan and in less than half a month, you’ll not only be impressed with what you’ve accomplished, but you may also have something worth publishing.

 The 12-Day Plan of Simple Writing Exercises

 Write 10 potential book titles of books you’d like to write.

 Create a character with personality traits of someone you love, but the physical characteristics of someone you don’t care for.

 Write a setting based on the most beautiful place you’ve ever seen.

 Write a letter to an agent telling her how wonderful you are.

 Write a 20-line poem about a memorable moment in your life.

 Select a book on your shelf and pick two chapters at random.
 Take the first line of one chapter and the last line of the other chapter and write a short story (no more than 1000 words) using those as bookends to your story.